JoryKlaverstijn/LaMAS_G17/index.md

 The amount of possible worlds depends on the amount of players and the different roles that the players have.
 The total amount of worlds depends on the amount of permutations that are possible over the perceived roles in the game.
 If the total amount of worlds $$w$$ is known, the amount of players $$p$$ can be used to calculate the amount of relations for the Kripke models that each player has.
 At the start of the game, every world is connected to every other world, resulting in $$w^{2}$$ amount of relations for each player in the model.
 Since every player is modeled in one Kripke model, the amount of relations for all players in one Kripke model is $$w^{2} * p$$.
 There are as many models as there are players, resulting in a total of  $$w^{2} * p^{2}$$ relations over all Kripke models.

-To exemplify the amount of possible worlds, we will again take the example of having 2 wolves, 1 little girl, 1 seer, 1 hunter and 3 villagers in a game.
+To exemplify the amount of possible worlds, we will take the example of having 2 wolves, 1 little girl, 1 seer, 1 hunter and 3 villagers in a game.
 At the start of the game, after having been told their own identity, every player has the same amount of possible worlds, with relations to each other possible world.
 In our example this means that there are 168 different worlds in every players' own Kripke model; a world for every possible permutation of having 5 perceived villager roles, one perceived little girl role and 2 wolf roles.
 The amount of relations in one Kripke model for one player is $$168^{2}$$ = 28224.
 The amount of relations in one Kripke model for all players is $$168^{2} * 8$$ = 225792.
 There are then 8 of these models in the game, resulting in a total of $$168^{2} * 8^{2}$$ = 1806336 total relations.
-View [the figure below](#possible-worlds-1) to see one of the eight Kripke models present at the start of the game, the player the model belongs to is a wolf called Joann.
+View [Figure 1](#possible-worlds-1) to see one of the eight Kripke models present at the start of the game, the player the model belongs to is a wolf called Joann.

 <figure>
     <img id="possible-worlds-1" src="https://user-images.githubusercontent.com/63637256/175941808-aaf77ca9-a8a9-47f3-832a-c093a3cd6a2e.png" />
     <figcaption>Figure 1: Possible Worlds - Case 1</figcaption>
 </figure>

 In [this figure](#possible-worlds-1), all the possible worlds are shown, with the relations of Joann.
 It can be seen that in the real world, player 1 and 2 are wolves, and player 7 is the little girl.
 The amount of relations drastically reduces over the course of the game, eventually resulting in a lot fewer options for the players.
 For example, after Joann has been informed of the role of the other wolf immediately after being informed of her own role, the amount of possible worlds turns into only a few.
-View [the figure below](#possible-worlds-2)  for an example.
+View [Figure 2](#possible-worlds-2)  for an example.

 <figure>
     <img id="possible-worlds-2" src="https://user-images.githubusercontent.com/63637256/175941881-1ee89090-1e5e-4bc9-8c8f-e407a05f54ea.png" />